dmbarbour/awelon/AboutAO.md

 # Awelon Object Language (AO)

-Awelon Object language (AO) is a tacit concatenative language with two layers.
+Awelon Object language (AO) is a tacit concatenative language that operates on a tree-like structure constructed of pairs.
+AO also enables a variation on logic programming.
+The language is intended for use in two layers:

 1. The first is a thin layer above Awelon Bytecode (ABC) that introduces a concept of words with unambiguous definitions.
 The semantics of this layer is the static expansion of each word's definition until only ABC remains.

-2. The second is a grammar-based, tactical, logic programming layer.
-This introduces the concept of ambiguity and search.
+2. The second layer introduces search-based metaprogramming.
+A word can express a large set of tactics and meanings with different attributes.
 The semantics of this layer is a non-deterministic static search for a well-typed, high quality expansion.

-A word in AO is a unit of modularity, a functional software component.
-In a given programming environment, a word is also potentially an active service or application.
-Words in AO must be acyclic.
+A word in AO is a unit of modularity and a functional software component.

 AO doesn't use the traditional concept of modules with imports and exports.
 AO has only words with definitions in a flat, global namespace.
-A definition is simply a sequence of words.
-The association between a word and its definition is implicit in the programming environment, i.e. there is no syntax to define a word locally.
+The association between a word and its definition is implicit in the programming environment: there is no syntax to define a word locally.
+The set of words associated with an AO environment is called the dictionary.
+AO forbids recursive definitions, so the dictionary must be acyclic.

+A definition consists of AO code - a sequence of words, literals, and choice expressions.
+Juxtaposition is composition.
+The semantics of a word is simply the inline expansion of its definition.

-AO is envisioned for use in a live, wiki-based programming environment, where new words are easy to invent and define, and some words are active by declaration or naming convention.
+AO is envisioned for use in a live, wiki-based programming environment.
+New words are easy to use, document, and define.
+Automatic visualization should mitigate the normal challenges of tacit concatenative code so users can more easily see the environment.
+A single dictionary might host hundreds or thousands of projects, with rich cross-project refactoring and words that grow more refined and reusable.
+Programmers should learn words, not projects!

 ## Literals: Numbers, Text, and Blocks